improvess/java-shared-memory/README.md

 and use another process to read the values.

-For example, you can use this C++ program to read the same values:
+For example, you can use this C++ program to read the values you just wrote:

 ```c++
 #include <sys/ipc.h>